 And tragedy followed Pierce throughout his failed administration.
 On April 18, 1853, six weeks following the inauguration, Pierce’s vice president William R. King died of tuberculosis.
 The office of vice president remained vacant through Pierce’s term.

-The north, comprised of mostly Pierce’s Democratic supporters, turned their back on the war hero and grieving father.
-In the election of 1856, the Democratic Party nominated James Buchanan as their presidential candidate, marking the only time in American history that a sitting president has not been renominated by his party.
-When asked about his future, the failed Pierce joked, ”There is nothing left to do but get drunk.”
+Supporters turned their backs on the war hero and grieving father, and, in the election of 1856, the Democratic Party nominated James Buchanan as their presidential candidate.
+When asked about his future, the failed Pierce joked, “There is nothing left to do but get drunk.”

 He and his wife retired to their liquor cabinet as civilians in New England, where Jane died in 1863 of tuberculosis and Franklin died six years later of cirrhosis.
 (He loved brandy.)